ICTU/quality-time/docs/USAGE.md

 ![Dashboard tags](screenshots/dashboard_tags.png)

 If a metric doesn't meet the target value, but your team isn't able to fix the situation in the short run, you can accept the deviation as *technical debt*.
 Set the "Accept technical debt?" field to "Yes" and enter the value you're accepting for the time being in the "Metric debt target" field.
-The rationale for accepting techn§ical debt can be entered in the "Comment" field.
+If you want to pay off the debt before a certain date, this can be registered in the "Metric debt end date" field.
+The rationale for accepting technical debt can be entered in the "Comment" field.

+### Reordering metrics

+To reorder metrics, expand the metric in the metric table and use the buttons on the lower left hand side to move the metric one row higher or lower, or to the top or bottom of the table.
+The order is saved on the server.
+Users can temporarily override the default ordering of the metrics by clicking the column headers thus sorting by e.g. name or status.

 ### Deleting metrics

-To delete a metric expand the metric in the metric table, select the "Metric" tab and click the "Delete metric" button.
+To delete a metric, expand the metric in the metric table and click the "Delete metric" button.
 The metric and its sources are deleted.

 > Be careful, there's no way to undo your action via the user interface.